World leaders seek new path to slow warming of planet

 Yet an array of other voices contend that severing the global economy from its foundations on coal, oil and gas risks unleashing pain of its own: rising energy costs that would deny the world's poor affordable power essential to improving their lives, and wound entire industries in wealthy countries.

 Reconciling those forces has stumbled in past UN-backed talks.
-The last attempt to strike a global agreement collapsed in rancour in Copenhagen in 2009, when a few developing countries balked at a deal they said did not go far enough in requiring industrialised nations to cut their emissions.
+The last attempt to strike a global agreement collapsed in rancor in Copenhagen in 2009, when a few developing countries balked at a deal they said did not go far enough in requiring industrialized nations to cut their emissions.

 Chastened by Copenhagen and aware that another failure could dissolve any remaining appetite for collective action, expectations for Paris have been kept lower.

-And the mood will be sombre, amid tight security after the attacks that killed 130 people in Paris.
+And the mood will be somber, amid tight security after the attacks that killed 130 people in Paris.

 FROM DRAFT TO DEAL